Mental Health and Wellbeing

 - Positive peer influences

-What Specialist Support is available at Bensham Manor?
+What Specialist Support is available?

 Our Therapy Team is employed to provide in house therapeutic provision, strategic support and guidance to staff and families, support external referral and support to CAMHS, and train our staff to be alert for indicators.
 Form tutors and Teaching Assistants provide targeted support, coordinated with the other professionals to help pupils’ build confidence, resilience and self-esteem.

-Mental Health and Wellbeing concerns can look like:
+Mental Health and Wellbeing Concerns

 - Sudden shifts in mood and behaviour (e.g. very happy with adults but pinching/targeting vulnerable students).